 The next screen has two tabs that separate your "Scheduled" reports, and your "Not Scheduled" reports.
 This makes it easy to filter between these two columns to track your report automation workflow.

-When you go in to Create a Report or Edit a report, simply choose from an existing client report template to enter the report builder.
-This brings you right into the report builder where you can click between three different tabs: Design, Schedule, and Activity.
+When you go in to Create a Report or Edit a report, simply choose from an existing client report template.
+This brings you right into the report builder where you will click between three different tabs: Design, Schedule, and Activity.

 The Design tab is where you easily add and remove sections that you want to show up in your report.